danielturus/danielturus/README.md

 - 🧠 I'm learning Python 🐍
 - 🤝 I'm open to collaborating on interesting JavaScript projects
 - 🌱 I’m always open to learning new stuff
+- I have published (one) npm package and (one) Microsoft Edge extension

 ### Skills